ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 This section considers an adversary who can add or remove responses to the SVCB query.

 During secure transport establishment, clients MUST authenticate the server to its authentication name, which is not influenced by the SVCB record contents.
 Accordingly, this draft does not mandate the use of DNSSEC.
-This draft also does not specify how clients authenticate the name (e.g. selection of roots of trust), which might vary according to the context.
+This draft also does not specify how clients authenticate the name (e.g., selection of roots of trust), which might vary according to the context.

 ### Downgrade attacks